itsolver/Marketing-Site/_posts/2015-09-28-bitbucket_guest_post-copy.md

 Bitbucket provides developers with great workflows for collaborating on software projects.
 So why can't we have these workflows when building websites for non-developers?

-What if you could just build static websites and have the power of a full blown CMS?
+What if you could build static websites and have the power of a full blown CMS?
 What if non-developers could update content and have changes pushed back to your Bitbucket repository?
 What if you could deploy websites straight from Bitbucket?

 With the new CloudCannon Bitbucket add-on all this is now possible.
 Let's have a look at how it works.